Fiji urges Australia to shift to renewable energy | DW | 12.08.2019

 Australia 'far away' from climate target

-That would place Australia "far away” from reductions promised at Paris, says Climate Analytics, with Australians emitting "more than twice as much per person as the average of the Group of Twenty (G20) nations in terms of greenhouse gas emissions."
+That would place Australia "far away” from reductions promised, says Climate Analytics, with Australians emitting "more than twice as much per person as the average of the Group of Twenty (G20) nations in terms of greenhouse gas emissions."

 Sitting in water